ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.dotnet.markdown

 * Holds the authentication certificate, cache, the cluster topology, and any customizations that may have been applied

-* It is the single access point to a particular RavenDB cluster
+* The single access point to a particular RavenDB cluster
   * Has a list of URL addresses that point to its associated server nodes
   * Accesses the server via HTTP requests